Welcome To Traveling For Miles

 - Financial advice – hopefully this is obvious but it’s probably worth mentioning.
 A large percentage of miles & points earned by travelers every year come from financial products like credit cards – so I’ll be mentioning these as good offers become available and when they relate to trips I’ve taken or when I think they explain the miles & points system a bit more.
 I am not a financial adviser and at no point am I offering the reader advice on ANY of these financial products just as I’m not recommending any financial product for anyone’s personal circumstances.
 Your finances are your responsibility, so do your research and get expert advice before diving in.
 For more details please read the disclaimer you’ll find at the foot of every TFM page.

 One of the most important things I hope this site manages to do is to help travelers get the most out of whatever trips they take.
 The whole point of disclosing how much my trips cost, how many miles & points I use and how I earn them is to give readers an idea of what’s possible with a little effort.
-I don’t churn credit cards (if you don’t know what that is I’ll be explaining it in a future post) and I don’t participate in too many crazy point-earning strategies, so most of the things I discuss should be accessible to a lot of people.
+I don’t churn credit cards and I don’t participate in too many crazy point-earning strategies, so most of the things I discuss should be accessible to a lot of people.
 Yes, what you can and can’t do will vary depending on your budget, but there’s almost always something you can be doing (for little or no cash outlay) that will improve the trips you take – so why not do it?

 I’m always happy to answer as many questions as I can, so use the Comments section below the blog posts to ask (or use the contact form which you’ll find on the menu bar at the top of each page).
 If there’s anything you’d like to see me cover, or if you see/hear about a good deal you’d like to share then let me know and I’ll look into it.